 Keeping spirits bright

 Overscheduling, overdoing, overspending…holiday preparations often lead to stress rather than serenity and satisfaction.
 Stress can affect blood glucose levels in several ways.
 The stress of overdoing and overscheduling may lead you to neglect your usual self-care plan.
 The body also reacts to stress by producing hormones that cause the liver to release a surge of glucose, leading to high blood glucose levels.
 On the other hand, if you are too busy to eat properly, your blood glucose can drop too low.

-- Knowing your spending limits will also relieve holiday stress.
+• Knowing your spending limits will also relieve holiday stress.
 Gifts are meant to be symbols of affection; they don’t necessarily have to be expensive or the latest “must have” gadget.
-If the “perfect” gift is one you’re going to be paying for for the rest of the year, it may be time to rethink your plan and find a gift that is meaningful and personal but doesn’t break your budget.
-For some health-related gift ideas, check out “Give the Gift of Good Health.”
+If the “perfect” gift is one you’re going to be paying for the rest of the year, it may be time to rethink your plan.
+Find a gift that is meaningful and personal but doesn’t break your budget.

 Focus on your reason for the season.
 Is it the decorations, the spiritual aspects, the music, or the time spent with family and friends?
-Perhaps this is the year you start a new tradition, such as serving a holiday meal to those less fortunate or escaping to a warm, sunny vacation spot.
-Do something you’ve never done before.
+Perhaps this is the year you start a new tradition, possibly serving a holiday meal to those less fortunate or escaping to a warm vacation spot.
 With a bit of planning and attention, diabetes won’t stand in the way of your finding the true spirit of the holidays.